Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 - I used the bootstrap nav to make sure the user could navigate the site with ease and get back to the homepage if so required.
 - I put in a link to a stote that sells Munster gear as the user can get to that store via a new tab and check the latest gear,but also not leave my site as I set it to open in a new tab.
 - I used a video and some text to give the user some history on the club, but also have the option to watch past histories if they werent in the mood for reading.
+- Used images of channel logos to show what channel the matches are on, as felt it was a quick and easy way for the user to get that information.

 ## **Deployment**